Skip to content

 The Bottom Line

-Tech neck is a modern problem, and gua sha is one of the best low-cost, low-effort solutions available.
-It addresses the circulation, lymphatic, muscular, and fascial components that all contribute to horizontal neck lines -- and it takes three minutes.
+Tech neck is a modern problem and gua sha is one of the cleanest, lowest-cost solutions.
+It addresses the circulation, lymphatic, muscular, and fascial components that all contribute to horizontal neck lines — and it takes three minutes.

-You do not need an expensive treatment or a complicated routine.
-You need a good stone, a good oil, and the consistency to show up for three minutes a day.
+You don't need an expensive treatment or a complicated routine.
+You need a good stone, enough oil, and consistency.
+Show up for three minutes a day for six weeks and look at your neck again.

 Try the Ritual